cristian9217/cristian9217/README.md

 -------------------------------------------------------------------------------------------------------------------------

-Web link to courses: [Click Here](https://es.coursera.org/)

-Web link to certifications: [Click Here](https://www.hackerrank.com/skills-verification)
+Web link to courses for the certifications: [Click Here](https://es.coursera.org/)